sig-gis/SEPAL-CEO/docs_OpenMRV/SEPALIntroduction.rst

    Change the Google Account associated with your SEPAL account by clicking **Use my own Google Account** and following the instructions.
 SEPAL relies on Google Drive as a storage space for data accessed through the platform.
 Any imagery tiles or mosaics that you “retrieve” will first be saved to a Google Drive account before you can visualize and process them in SEPAL.

 .. note::
-   Be sure to connect your Google Account in order to be able to Retrieve Mosaics in the next Exercise 1.2.
+   Be sure to connect your Google Account in order to be able to Retrieve Mosaics.
 You should use the same account you used to sign up for Google Earth Engine.

 6. Next to your **Account Information** is a section called **User Report**, represented by the **$ X/h**.
 This shows you the allotted budgets you have.
 An instance refers to any of the various processes that you can perform in SEPAL.
 If you are running any processes in your current session, they will show up here under Sessions.